How to Replace Your Toyota Camry Side Mirror (1997–2001)

 I called my local auto body shop to ask how much it would cost to replace at least the driver's side mirror.
 When I heard "$200" for just the one mirror, I knew I had to do this myself.

-I went online on Amazon.com and found "aftermarket" side mirrors, which were just like the ones I had, only black instead of the original color of my car.
-These were only about $15 - the shipping was actually just as much as the mirrors themselves, so I paid $60 for both mirrors.
-Check out the Amazon results at the bottom of this Hub.
+I went on Amazon.com and found aftermarket side mirrors that were just like the ones I had, only black instead of the original color of my car.
+These were only about $15.
+The shipping was actually just as much as the mirrors themselves, so I paid $60 for both mirrors.

 The aftermarket mirror that fit my Camry.